 However, there are instances where one parent wishes to keep the other from obtaining a certain right or wants to limit a certain right.
 If this becomes a disputed issue, Courts become involved and play tie breaker to decide an issue.

 Joint or Sole Managing Conservatorship?

 Joint Managing Conservatorship

-Joint Managing Conservatorships are by far the most common structure for custody cases to take on whether it stems from a divorce or from a custody case.
+Joint Managing Conservatorships are by far the most common structure for custody cases to take on, whether it stems from a divorce or a custody case.

-A Joint Managing Conservatorship is what the name implies- a joint venture with the other parent wherein the parents share mutually many of the rights and duties listed in the Texas Family Code.
+A Joint Managing Conservatorship is what the name implies- a joint venture with the other parent.
+The parents share mutually many of the rights and duties listed in the Texas Family Code.

-This is the default setting for Courts to place upon two parents as it is our State’s public policy to encourage parents to work together and to share in the child rearing responsibilities.
+This is the default setting for Courts to place upon two parents as it is our State’s public policy to encourage parents to work together and share in the child-rearing responsibilities.

-The defining differences between parents’ rights under a joint managing conservatorship is that one parent has the right to receive child support (and the other to pay child support) and one parent will have the right to determine the primary residence of the child whereas the other parent will not.
+The defining difference between parents’ rights under a joint managing conservatorship is that one parent has the right to receive child support (and the other to pay child support), and one parent will have the right to determine the primary residence of the child, whereas the other parent will not.

-Otherwise, most rights and duties are split down the middle with no parent having the ability to play a trump card when it comes to the life of their child and the decisions that will impact that life.
+Otherwise, most rights and duties are split down the middle, with no parent having the ability to play a trump card when it comes to their child's life and the decisions that will impact that life.

 Final Decree of Divorce